 - The most important basic set of tools involves Google Analytics, Google Adwords, CRMs, Excel and customer surveys.

-- The core goal should be around defining the ICP aka Ideal Customer Profile for the business.
+- The core goal should be around defining the ICP aka the Ideal Customer Profile for the business.

-- Keep it simple and make sure all decisions are back up by data where ever possible: design, product decisions, feature priorities etc.
+- Keep it simple and make sure all decisions are backed up by data where ever possible: design, product decisions, feature priorities etc.

-- The goal should be to figure out the one market and the one core problem with the specific 2-3 feature set which solve the problem.
+- The goal should be to figure out the one market and the one core problem with the specific 2-3 feature set which solves the problem.

 - Horizontal scaling of features is not the recommendation I would give.
-Builders especially engineers and product people tend to over optimise on the build aspect where-as getting the market right should be the key here.
+Builders especially engineers and product people tend to over-optimise on the building aspect whereas getting the market right should be the key here.

 - Use tools like Hot-jar to optimise landing pages.

 - Hypothesis, collect evidence and reject/continue with direction.

 - At this stage, the start has largely figured out what is working and what’s not.
 We are basically having repeatable sales or recurring user activity.
 Also, with a large incoming business, substantial data would start flowing.

 - This will be about building for how part.
 Data engineering will be key at this point in time.
-The data pipelining needs to be robust.
-Properly engineered system will not require a rework.
+The data pipelines need to be robust.
+A properly engineered system will not require a rework.

 - Relational Databases in form of SQL and PostgreSQL continue to be critical.
 Unstructured data is typically dumped into MongoDB for further consumption.

 - Scripts/Module schedulers like Luigi/Airflow.
 Though basic Cron Jobs can be good enough.

 - The engineering team will have their task cut out in trying to store and make sure the data is in a retrievable format.
 At this stage, Startup Analytics will be mostly around making sure key reports are of a fast, consumable format.